ffkyo/New-simple-guns/README.md

 Once you have the Angel_wish.ttf file, place it in the assets folder you created in step 4.
 Summary of the folder structure:

-MyWebsite/
+MyWebsite/    Folder

-├── index.html
+index.html    Name The HTML Like This

-├── script.js
+script.js    Name The Javascript like this

-└── assets/
+assets/      This is for the Photos a Folder Named like this

-    └── Angel_wish.ttf (You need to download and place this file here) How to open the website:
+Angel_wish.ttf (You need to download and place this file here) How to open the website:

 After saving all files as described: